jakseluz/GreekBase/README.md

 ## Project description:
 * Own programming language „GreekBase”.
 * The aim for this project is to create an experimental programming language inspired by [Ada](https://www.adacore.com/about-ada)'s rules and syntax for [*Compilation Theory and Compilers*](https://sylabusy.agh.edu.pl/pl/1/2/19/1/4/16/140#nav-tab-10) classes.
-We want to change it a bit and make it more convenient, for example with built-in list operations and some other enhancements.
+We want to change it a bit and make it more convenient with some small enhancements.
 * Implemented in **Python** using [ANTLR4](https://www.antlr.org).
-* Language compiled to **C** (exact features: TBA, probably at the end of the main development, just around the time of the project evaluation).
+* Language compiled to **C**.

 ## Target group
-* This project aims to cater to people who are interested in Ada, want a quick setup with simple gui.
-The only thing you need is a prior knowledge of C language, so it's an interesting programming trivia for example for people on 2 semester of **ISI on AGH**.
-You can explore ada examples that are stored in example folder :)
+* This project aims to cater to people who are interested in Ada, want a quick setup with simple GUI.
+The only thing you need is a prior knowledge of C language (or just how to compile it further), so it's an interesting programming trivia for example for people on the second semester of **ISI on AGH**.
+You can explore GB examples that are stored in inputs folder :)

 ## Project structure
 ```